-8. Are Not-for-profit Mortgage Brokers Covered Entities under 23 NYCRR 500?
+2. Are Not-for-profit Mortgage Brokers Covered Entities under 23 NYCRR 500?

 Yes.
 Not-for-profit Mortgage Brokers are Covered Entities under 23 NYCRR 500.
-3 NYCRR Part 39.4(e) provides that Mortgage Brokers "which seek exemption may submit a letter application" to the Mortgage Banking unit of the Department at the address set forth in section 1.1 of Supervisory Policy G 1, "together with such information as may be prescribed by" the Superintendent.
+Part 39.4(e) states that "[Mortgage Brokers] which seek exemption may submit a letter application to the [mortgage banking division] Mortgage Banking unit of the Department at the address set forth in section 1.1 of Supervisory Policy G 1, together with such information as may be prescribed by the [superintendents]Superintendent."
 As this authorization is necessary for a Not-for-profit Mortgage Broker, it is a Covered Entity under 23 NYCRR 500.

-9. Do Covered Entities have any obligations when acquiring or merging with a new company?
+3. Do Covered Entities have any obligations when acquiring or merging with a new company?